themerdev/themer/README.md

     themer -c my-colors.js -t themer-wallpaper-triangles -o gen

-`themer-wallpaper-triangles` will generate SVG and PNG wallpapers to the output directory (`gen/` in this example).
+`themer-wallpaper-triangles` will generate SVG wallpapers to the output directory (`gen/` in this example).

 ### Default resolutions